'Not if but when': Expert fears measles outbreak amid low immunisation rates

 During New Zealand's 2019 measles outbreak there were 2194 cases which resulted in 774 hospitalisations across the country.

-"Taking advantage of New Zealand's free MMR (measles/mumps/rubella) child vaccine has never been more important, particularly as measles cases are on the rise globally.

-"The virus presents a very real public health risk, and the MMR vaccine provides incredibly strong protection against it."

-Toi Te Ora Public Health medical officer of health Dr Jim Miller said vaccinations could prevent disease for individuals and minimise the risk of some outbreaks in the community.
+When asked what the effect of an outbreak of measles or other illness could be on the burdened health system, Toi Te Ora Public Health medical officer of health Dr Jim Miller said vaccinations could prevent disease for individuals and minimise the risk of some outbreaks for the community.

 "Childhood vaccination coverage is less than ideal in our area, and uptake has been falling," Miller said.